gahan-corporation/wyatt/docs/cla/corporate/syncordia.md

 Ireland, 2015-06-26

-Syncordia Technologies and Healthcare Solutions Ireland Limited agrees to the terms of the Odoo Corporate Contributor License Agreement v1.0.
+Syncordia Technologies and Healthcare Solutions Ireland Limited agrees to the terms of the Gerp Corporate Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this declaration.